 Stock up your pantry with sesame seeds as you can eat them in a variety of ways.
 Sprinkle them on your dishes, or on oats and cereals, or you can use sesame seed oil in your cooking.

 It’s important to keep yourself hydrated so that your body is able to generate more milk.
-Barley is a lactgenic food (foods with lactation-promoting properties) as it contains tryptophan, an amino acid that is part of most proteins which has been linked to better milk flow.
+Barley is a lactogenic food (foods with lactation-promoting properties) as it contains tryptophan, an amino acid that is part of most proteins and has been linked to better milk flow.

 You can add cooked barley into your bowl of oats for breakfast, or keep yourself hydrated by boiling your own barely water.